-Finding a job can be tough for anyone, but teens face a special challenge since they usually don't have a work history, and most employers prefer to hire people with experience.
-Looking at job listings especially geared toward teens can put you on the fast track to employment.
-Take a look at several websites that want to help you find a job, and get an idea of what to expect.
+Finding jobs can be tough for anyone, but teens face a special challenge since they usually don't have a work history, and most employers prefer to hire people with experience.
+Looking at listings of jobs for teens can put you on the fast track to employment.
+Take a look at several websites focused on a job search for teens.

 Where to Look for Teen Job Listings

 Not every company is willing to hire teenage workers.
 So, it's important to find out which ones will so you don't waste time applying to companies that don't.
-The following websites can help connect you with potential employers, and they offer decent support services to help you make yourself more marketable.
+The following job sites for teens can help connect you with potential employers, and they offer decent support services to help you make yourself more marketable.

 My First Paycheck